scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

     println(s"$h$v: ${minPath(minPath(s"$h$v")).size}")
 ```

-The second key insight is that **the optimal order of directions is always the same for each pair of directions**.
-Again, you will need to trust me on this one, because I have no idea how to make a formal argument for this.
+Our second key insight is that **the optimal direction order is consistent for each pair of directions**, though there’s no straightforward formal proof presented here.
+In practice, there’s exactly one case (`v>`) that prefers vertical first.
+Everywhere else, horizontal-first either works better or doesn’t matter.

-As you can see in the output above, there is one case where the optimal order is to go vertical first, and then horizontal: `v>` is better than `>v`.
-In all other cases, the order doesn't matter, or is better to go horizontal first.
-In our code, we will therefore make a special case for this one case.

-Note also that there are also cases where we don't have the luxury to choose the order, because one order would cross the gab, which is not allowed:
+There are also situations where one direction sequence would cross the gap—which is not allowed—so the order is effectively forced:

 > In particular, if a robot arm is ever aimed at a gap where no button is present on the keypad, even for an instant, the robot will panic unrecoverably.
 So, don't do that.
 All robots will initially aim at the keypad's A key, wherever it is.

-For example, to go from `0` to `1`, the only possible path is `^<`, because going `<^` would cross the gap (`X`):
+For example, to go from `0` to `1`, the only valid sequence is `^<`, since `<^` would pass through a gap (`X`):

 ```
 +---+---+---+